sid209e/opencv-face-recognition/README.md

 # opencv-face-recognition

-The Face Recognition App is a Python application that utilizes computer vision techniques to detect and recognize faces in real-time.
+The face recognition application utilizes computer vision techniques to detect and recognize faces in real-time.
 It provides functionality for capturing faces, training a recognition model, and performing face recognition on live video streams.

 ## Features